KimBug29/Fitness_Tracking/README.md

  ## Table of Contents

- Health and Fitness Tracking project includes the following features and can be found in the mentioned sections.
+ Health and Fitness Relationship project includes the following features.

  * Feature 1 - Load data.
 Read two (or more) data files including csv, Excel and JSON
  * Feature 2 - Clean data while combining.
 Clean data and perform a pandas merge with two (or more) data sets, then calculates some new values based on the new data set